-Register and pay for course here https://courseregistration.inhs.org
+Register and pay for this course at courseregistration.inhs.org.

 Upon completion of this course, the participant will be able to:

-- Demonstrate the ability to comprehend, apply, and evaluate the clinical information relative to his/her role as an entry level Advanced EMT
+- Demonstrate the ability to comprehend, apply, and evaluate the clinical information relative to his/her role as an entry level Advanced EMT.

 - Demonstrate technical proficiency in all skills necessary to fulfill the role of entry level Advanced EMT.

 - Demonstrate personal behaviors consistent with professional and employer expectations for the entry level Advanced EMT.

 - Classroom Hours: 168 (Includes – Didactic, Practical Skills and Examinations)

 - Be 17 years of age at the time of enrollment.

 - Have a high school diploma or its equivalent.

 - Provide proof of current certification as an EMT with at least one year of experience.